On Lusztig's asymptotic Hecke algebra for $\mathrm{SL}_2$: Introduction

-The above Conjecture (if true) is very interesting from a geometric point of view.
-Namely, it would be extremely interesting to categorify $J$ with its basis $t_w$.
+where $(\sum_{w\in W} q^{\ell(w)})b_{w,x}$ is a polynomial in $q^{-1/2}$ (note that the sum in parentheses is over the finite Weyl group). \end{conjecture} Conjecture \ref{function conjecture} (if true) is very interesting from a geometric point of view, and one can hope that the coefficients carry representation-theoretic information.
+More specifically, it would be extremely interesting to categorify $J$ with its basis $\{t_w\}$.
 By this we mean the following.
-Let ${\mathcal K}={\mathbb C}((z)), {\mathcal O}={\mathbb C}[[z]]$.
+Let ${\mathcal K}={\mathbb C}((z)), {\mathcal O}={\mathbb C}\llbracket z\rrbracket$.
 Consider the ind group-scheme $G(\mathcal K)$.
 Let $\Fl=G(\mathcal K)/I$ denote the affine flag variety.
 Then the Iwahori-Hecke algebra $H$ is the Grothendieck ring of the bounded derived category of mixed $I$-equivariant constructible sheaves on $\Fl$.
 Under this isomorphism the elements $C_x'$ correspond to the classes of irreducible perverse sheaves.
 The above conjecture suggests that the elements $t_w$ correspond to some canonical ind-objects in the above derived category.
-Moreover, these objects should have the property that every particular simple perverse sheaf appears there, shifted according to Lusztig's $a$ function (see definition \ref{a function definition}).
+Moreover, these objects should have the property that every simple perverse sheaf appears there, shifted according to Lusztig's $a$ function (see Definition \ref{a function definition}).
 It would be extremely interesting to find a construction of these objects.